A New Multipoint Symmetric Secant Method with a Dense Initial Matrix: Background

 At each iterate, trust-region methods use a quadratic approximation $m_k$ to model $f$ at the current iterate in a small region neighborhood about the current iterate $x_k$:

 where $g_k=\nabla f(x_k)$ and $B_k\approx \nabla^2 f(x_k)$.
-At each iteration, trust-region methods solve the so-called \emph{trust-region subproblem} to obtain a new search direction $s_k$:
+At each iteration, trust-region methods solve the so-called \emph{trust-region subproblem} to obtain a new search direction $s_k\in\Re^n$:

-where $\Delta_k$ is the trust-region radius and $\|\cdot\|$ is any vector norm.
+where $\Delta_k$ is the trust-region radius, and $\|\cdot\|$ is any vector norm.
+Notice that the difference between the quadratic function in (\ref{subproblem}) and the model function (\ref{model}) is a constant, which does not affect the solution of the subproblem.
 Having obtained a search direction $s_k$, a basic trust-region algorithm computes a new iterate $x_{k+1}=x_k+s_k$, provided $s_k$ satisfies a sufficient decrease criteria.
 (For more details, see, e.g., \cite{nocedal2006numerical,conn2000trust}.)

 One of the advantages of using the Euclidean norm to define the trust region is that the subproblem is guaranteed to have an optimal solution.
 The following theorem~\cite{Gay81,more1983computing} classifies a global solution to the trust-region subproblem defined using the Euclidean norm: \begin{theorem} Let $\Delta$ be a positive constant.
-A vector $p^*$ is a global solution of the trust-region subproblem (\ref{subproblem}) where $\|\cdot \|$ is the Euclidean norm if and only if $\|p^*\|\le \Delta$ and there exists a unique $\sigma^*\ge 0$ such that $B+\sigma^* I$ is positive semidefinite and
+A vector $s^*$ is a global solution of the trust-region subproblem (\ref{subproblem}) where $\|\cdot \|$ is the Euclidean norm if and only if $\|s^*\|\le \Delta$ and there exists a unique $\sigma^*\ge 0$ such that $B+\sigma^* I$ is positive semidefinite and

 Moreover, if $B+\sigma^*I$ is positive definite, then the global minimizer is unique. \end{theorem}